-Straight line backing.
-Offset back/right Offset back/left Parallel park (driver side).
-Parallel park (conventional).
-Alley dock.
+- Straight line backing

+- Offset back/right

+- Offset back/left

+- Parallel park (conventional)

+- Alley dock

-These exercises are shown in Figures 12-1 through 12-6.
+These exercises are shown in Figures 12-1 through 12-5.

-12.1 SCORING
+12.1 - Scoring

-Crossing Boundaries (encroachments) Pull-ups Vehicle Exits Final Position
+- Crossing boundaries (encroachments)

+- Pull-ups

+- Vehicle exits

-Encroachments - The examiner will score the number of times you touch or cross over an exercise boundary line with any portion of your vehicle.
+The examiner will score the number of times you touch or cross over an exercise boundary line with any portion of your vehicle.
 Each encroachment will count as an error.

-Pull-ups - You will not be penalized for initial pullups.
-However, an excessive number of pull-ups, will count as errors.
+You will not be penalized for initial pull-ups or for safely stopping and exiting the vehicle to check the external position of the vehicle.
+However, an excessive number of pull-ups, exits or encroachments will result in automatic failure of the basic skills test.